yixuantt/yixuantt/README.md

 ## Hi there 👋

-I am an MPhil student in Information Systems at the Hong Kong University of Science and Technology.
-My research interests include Natural language processing (NLP), and particularly passionate about adapting NLP technology in the IS domain.
+I am an **MPhil student in Information Systems** at the Hong Kong University of Science and Technology.
+My research interests include **Natural language processing (NLP)**, and particularly passionate about adapting NLP technology in the IS domain.

+📫 How to reach me: ytangch@connect.ust.hk
 <!--
 **yixuantt/yixuantt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.